-CBSE Class 12th English Board Exam 2019 (001 English Elective – N, 101 English Elective – C, 301 English Core) is scheduled to be held on 2nd March 2019 (Saturday) from 10.30 AM to 1.30 PM.
-For many Class 12 students, this will be the first paper of the session.
+CBSE Class 12th English Board Exam 2020 (English Elective – N, English Elective – C, English Core) is scheduled on 27th February from 10.30 AM to 1.30 PM.
 Students preparing for this paper often search solved papers & formats for writing answers in writing skill section.
-In this article, we are going to provide last-minute preparation tips for the preparation CBSE English Board Exam 2019.
+In this article, we are going to provide last-minute preparation tips for the preparation CBSE English Board Exam 2020.
 Here you will also learn important formats for writing answers in writing section.
-With the help of these tips and a little hard work, you can easily score more than 95% in CBSE 12th English Board Exam 2019.
+With the help of these tips and a little hard work, you can easily score more than 95% in CBSE 12th English Board Exam 2020.

 Let’s learn some important formats for writing skill section of CBSE Class 12 English paper